 - ½ teaspoon dried oregano

-- Add the remaining ingredients, except for the rice: beef broth, bell peppers, diced tomatoes, tomato sauce, bail, oregano, salt and pepper.
+Add the remaining ingredients, except for the rice: beef broth, bell peppers, diced tomatoes, tomato sauce, basil, oregano, salt and pepper.
 Bring to a boil and then simmer, uncovered, 25 - 30 minutes, or until the bell peppers are tender.
 Stir occasionally.